Nandan-unni-zz/Nano/README.md

 # NANO : A Nano Web Framework

 Nano is an Express inspired nano web framework which is under development.
-Currently, it has features of adding routes, controllers and sending API responses (Refer the [example directory](example/) for reference).
+Currently, it has features of adding routes, controllers and sending API responses (Refer the [example blog app](https://github.com/NandanunniAS/Nano-Blog-App) for reference).
 Defining models with custom field types is also available but is under development.

 **Status** : Under developement
 <br />